For Students

 • Are enrolled in any of our undergraduate degrees and associated majors

-• Applied and selected by the program coordinator (this is not a compulsory program, nor are students guaranteed a mentor)
+• Applied and were selected by the program coordinator (this is not a compulsory program, nor are students guaranteed a mentor)

-Access Connections Career Mentoring Information Session
+Career Mentoring Information Session

 More information

-If you would like any further information about mentoring in general, please contact the Mentoring Program Coordinator via email: access-connections@unimelb.edu.au
+If you would like any further information about mentoring in general, please contact the Mentoring Program Officer via email: access-connections@unimelb.edu.au.